-- Do not mix types or manufacturers of vent materials. - 2.
-Clean all joints before sealing.
+- Do not mix types or manufacturers of vent materials. - Clean all joints before sealing.
 See vent manufacturer's instructions for cleaning and sealing joints.
 Use their specified sealant.
 Do not use screws. - 3.
 Install vent pipe with seams on top of vent horizontal runs.
 Follow requirements in Section 3e for vent termination. - 4.
 Maintain minimum 2" clearance from combustible materials to vent pipe. - Vertical venting See Figure 13.
-Follow vent manufacturer's instructions for venting through roof. - Vent pipe must extend through roof flashing, jacket or thimble. - Vent may pass through floor, inside wall or concealed space when installed according to vent manufacturer's instructions.
+Follow vent manufacturer's instructions for venting through roof - Vent pipe must extend through roof flashing, jacket or thimble. - Vent may pass through floor, inside wall or concealed space when installed according to vent manufacturer's instructions.

 Sidewall venting - See Figures 14 and 15.
-Vent must terminate at least one foot above anticipated snowline.
+Vent must terminate at least one foot above anticipated snow line.
 Vent must be terminated only with:

 - Tee or elbow with integral screen.
-(Tee may be mounted either vertically or horizontally.
-DO NOT use horizontal tee with CGi-7 or CGi-8.) - Elbow and termination coupling with screen (not available for StaR-34). - 6.
+(Tee may be mounted either vertically or horizontally.) - Elbow and termination coupling with screen (not available for StaR-34). - 6.
 Do not seal vent pipe (slip connector for Saf-T Vent) to inside or outside plate. - 7.
-If passing through noncombustible wall, provide hole diameter large enough to insert the vent pipe (slip connector for Saf-T Vent). - 8.
-Install horizontal drain tee as close as possible to boiler, in first horizontal run.
+If passing through noncombustible wall, provide hole diameter large enough to insert the vent pipe (slip connector for Saf-T Vent). - Install horizontal drain tee as close as possible to boiler, in first horizontal run.
 See Figures 13 and 14. - 9.
 Do not exceed the maximum vent system length given in Table 4, page 15.